-The Company offers all employees a living wage as a minimum standard of remuneration.
+All tea suppliers must be working towards closing any living wage gap between what is paid to tea workers and the amount of money required to live.
 We define the living wage as the payment received for a standard working week which is enough to afford a decent standard of living for the worker and their family.
 Elements of a decent standard of living include being able to afford enough food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events.
+Each tea producer will have its own way of defining the living wage and the Company requests that this is shared through the Human Rights Due Diligence report shared with the Company.

-We expect all our Partners to pay a living wage as the minimum standard of remuneration for their contracted and non-contracted workers.
 All workers must be paid for time worked.
 Providing food and accommodation to workers cannot be used as the sole form of payment and providing in-kind benefits must be part of a remuneration package that includes adequate monetary wages.
 In the case of family businesses, all working members of the family must be remunerated.